Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Robust Moment Closure for

 \section{Robust Moment Closure for $SEIV$}

-In this section, we construct a robust moment closure approximation for the $SEIV$ process, so as to enable rigorously approximating conditional expectations of the form $\E_{\Theta(\action)}[\InfectExposed(X(t + \delt))|X(t)],$ which are necessary in order to enact the EMPC scheme detailed in Section \ref{subsec:empc} for purposes of evaluating the feasibility of \eqref{prog:empc_def}.
-Note that here, we only explicitly deal with approximating $\E_{\Theta(\action)}[\InfectExposed(X(t + \delt))|X(t)]$ as defined in Section \ref{subsec:empc} for brevity, but the techniques can be extended to other choices with more complicated analysis.
+In this section, we construct a robust moment closure approximation for the $SEIV$ process.
+Essentially, this is a method for computing an outer approximation to the set of solutions of \eqref{eq:SEIV_diff}, which we cannot solve directly due to the second-order moments $\E[X_i^{C} X_j^{C^\prime}]$ not having known, analytic expressions.
+The method we develop enables rigorously approximating conditional expectations of the form $\E_{\Theta(\action)}[\InfectExposed(X(t + \delt))|X(t)],$ which are necessary in order to enact the EMPC scheme detailed in Section \ref{subsec:empc}, as they are required to evaluate the feasibility of \eqref{prog:empc_def}.
+Note that here, we only explicitly deal with approximating $\E_{\Theta(\action)}[\InfectExposed(X(t + \delt))|X(t)]$ as defined in Section \ref{subsec:empc}.
+This is for brevity, as the techniques can be extended to other choices with more complicated analysis.

 The moment closure technique in this section is novel, and has the property that the compartmental membership probabilities of the system are bounded by known quantities for all time, in contrast to prior work.
 In particular, most prior works in epidemic control literature use a mean-field type moment closure (see, e.g. \cite{Sahneh2013}), which replaces terms of the form $\E[X_i^C X_j^{C^\prime}]$ with the products $\E[X_i^C] \E[ X_j^{C^\prime}].$ While such an approximation may work well for sufficiently simple epidemic models \cite{Simon2017}, in general this approximation gives no rigorous accuracy guarantee, and there are known systems for which such moment closures result in poor approximations of the statistics of the underlying system \cite{Watkins2016,Cator2012}.
 Note that nothing formal is known about the quality of mean-field approximations for the $SEIV$ process studied here.